Castle Combe: History

 By the 17th century, John Aubrey stated that a market was held on the site of the old castle.
 At some time in the late 1700s, the level of the Bybrook River fell, so it could no longer be used to power mills.
 The cloth industry began leaving the area during that century; "industrial prosperity was over and the population decreased".
 Notable houses include the Dower House, from the late 17th century is now Grade II listed.

 The village was owned by the Scrope family for over five centuries, until 1866 when it was sold to the Gorst family and Edward Chaddock Lowndes (who was previously also known as Gorst).
 The latter spent a great deal of money on improving the manor house and the estate.

 A National School was built in 1826, on a site between the upper and lower villages.
 The school was taken over by the county council in 1909, and educated children of all ages until 1956 when older pupils were transferred to secondary schools in Chippenham.
 It closed in 1998 on the opening of a new primary school at Yatton Keynell.

 During the Second World War, the RAF Castle Combe airfield was built east of the village, with runways, hangars and a control tower.
 Between 1946 and 1948 the airfield buildings were used as temporary housing for former military from Poland.
 The property was sold in 1948, and was later modified for motor racing; the tower is still used during races at Castle Combe Circuit.
-Also during the war, the Manor was used as a hospital; some time after the war, the manor was converted to a hotel and continues in this use.

 For decades the village had a number of gristmills and sawmills but all went out of business; Nettleton Mill closed before 1916 and Gatcombe Mill closed circa 1925; both are Grade II listed.
 The Long Dean Mill shut down in 1956; the Lower mill is now Grade II listed; Colham Mill was demolished in 1962.
 The last remaining stone tower of the castle stood for centuries, but it too was demolished, in 1950.